iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 :math:`t\bar{t}` Events
 ---------------------------------------------------------------
 Implementations of analysis tasks in the Analysis Grand Challenge aim to demonstrate the integration of different software components in a realistic physics analysis.
-The task chosen for CMS open data is a measurement of the :math:`t\bar{t}` (top-antitop quark pair production) crosssection  measurement using events with at least four jets and one lepton in the final state.
+The task chosen for CMS open data is a measurement of the :math:`t\bar{t}` (top-antitop quark pair production) cross-section  measurement using events with at least four jets and one lepton in the final state.
 This signature has two possibilities, depending on whether the lepton/neutrino pair originates from the top or antitop quark:

 .. image:: images/ttbar.png
   :width: 80%